PeterYama/Djago-Web-Application/README.md

 # Django Polls tutorial

+**In this application you can learn about:**
+  - Apps and routes
+  - Databases and models
+  - Foreign key constraint
+  - Styling the page with CSS
+  - Testing Scripts
+  - HttpResponse
+  - Custom Admin pages and more

 This application was made following [Django Documentation](https://docs.djangoproject.com/en/3.1/intro/tutorial01/) , User can select options from a question that are saved in the database
 ### Added a simple css styling